Turkey detains 5 IS suspects linked to nightclub attack

-ISTANBUL (AP) — At least five suspected Islamic State group militants believed to be linked to the deadly Istanbul nightclub attack were detained by Police on Wednesday, Turkey’s state-run news agency reported.
+ISTANBUL (AP) — Turkish police on Wednesday detained at least five suspected Islamic State group militants believed to be linked to the deadly Istanbul nightclub attack, the state-run news agency reported.

-Anadolu Agency said the operation was launched in the Aegean port city of Izmir and was on going.
+The operation was launched in the Aegean port city of Izmir and was ongoing, Anadolu Agency said.

-The gunman, who killed 39 people during New Year’s celebrations, has not been publicly named and is still at large.
+The gunman, who killed 39 people during New Year’s celebrations, hasn’t been publicly named and is still at large.
+But Foreign Minister Mevlut Cavusoglu said authorities had identified the man, without providing details.

-The IS group has claimed responsibility for the attack, which also wounded nearly 70 people.
+IS has claimed responsibility for the attack, which also wounded nearly 70 people.
+Most of those killed were foreigners from the Middle East.

 Most Read Stories